Joe Gardi: Hofstra

 He returned to coaching in 1990 when he took the head position at Hofstra University.
 In his first season, he led his team to a 10–0 regular season and advanced to the Division III playoffs, where they lost in the semifinals.
 In 1991, Hofstra began the transition process to Division I-AA competition, and played six I-AA opponents and recorded an 8–2 record.
 The following season they played seven I-AA opponents and compiled a 4–6 record.
 The 1993 season was Hofstra's first as a full-fledged Division I team, and Gardi's team posted a 6–3–1 record.
 In 1994, they finished 8–1–1 and were ranked 22nd in the nation.
 In 1995, Hofstra lost in the first round of the playoffs to finish with a 10–2 record and a number-ten national ranking.
 In both 1998 and 1999, Hofstra again advanced to the I-AA quarterfinals, and finished with a fifth and seventh ranking, respectively.
 Hofstra was an Atlantic 10 Conference co-championship and top-ten ranked team in 2001.
 The 2005 season was Gardi's last and he finished his career at Hofstra having compiled a 119–62–2 record.

 Later life

-Gardi was inducted into the Suffolk Sports Hall of Fame on Long Island in the Basketball Category with the Class of 2000.
+Gardi was inducted into the Suffolk Sports Hall of Fame on Long Island in the Football and Coaches Categories with the Class of 2000.
 He retired from coaching for good after the 2005 season.
-Gardi died on June 3, 2010 from complications related to an earlier stroke.
+Gardi died on June 3, 2010, from complications related to an earlier stroke.
 During his coaching career, he had helped develop future NFL players such as Wayne Chrebet, Lance Schulters, Marques Colston, Willie Colon, and Raheem Morris.